tomboruta/serverconfig/readme.md

 Note that this is not the full website.
 I have written the actual website in the php framework Laravel.
 However, the core functionality (currently) of Server Config does not need Laravel, so I did not want to hinder those without knowlegde of that particular framework from being discouraged from contributing.
 To that end, there is no need to make you setup a Laravel project to contribute to this repo.

 I've tried to make it as easy as possible for anyone with HTML, jQuery, and Javascript knowledge to contribute.
-Fork this repo, set it up on your machine and open /public/index.html in your web browser to test.
+Fork this repo, download it to your machine and open /public/index.html in your web browser to test.
 All the functionality is in /public/js/serverConfig.js

 Issues and Pull Requests are always welcome.

-### To Do
+### Suggestions

 - Add pop-up descriptions for each setting
 - Add more important settings